-If you have spent any time on Pinterest, you have probably landed yourself onto a self-hosted blog or two.
+If you have spent any more than one second on Pinterest, you have probably landed yourself onto a blog or a million.
 Blogs have become one of the best sources of information as well as income for people who wish to work from home or even just provide a supplement income to their full time job.
+They are also so much fun to read the personality of the blogger!
 You have probably wondered how people do it.
 If you are anything like me, you question whether this is even a possibility because you have no computer experience what so ever.

 I love my blog because it is a great creative outlet.
 It has also kept me accountable throughout my debt free journey.
+I would say that blogging is the number one reason why I have paid off $13,200 in 11 months on my own and not because of the income from it.
 Becoming debt free is not an easy journey, but it has definitely allowed me experiences that I would have never had if I hadn’t even started the journey.
 Blogging has slowly become an income source for me.
+It also has become an outlet for a few of my frustrated days.
+Posts like “Why You Should Not Start Your Debt Free Journey” was a great outlet for me on a day that I just wanted to cry at how stressed I was over this life changing journey.

-Here are 7 Steps to help you start your blog
+Here are 7 Super Simple Steps to help you start your blog:

 “A journey of a thousand miles still starts with the first step.”

 The first step is exactly what you have to do here.
-Decided to start a blog is the first step.
+Deciding to start a blog is the first step.

 2) You need a place to host your blog.